 Many great hikes are located off logging roads.
 When the trails were first built the roads were active and easily navigated by regular cars, but over time the roads fall into disuse, aren’t maintained and become nearly impossible to navigate with a regular car.
 If you’ve got a 4×4 (or can make friends with someone who does), lots more hikes will suddenly be available to you.
 To find hikes accessible by 4 wheel drive, the Backroads Mapbooks are awesome.

 How do you avoid crowded hiking trails?
-Do you have any tips for less crowded trails or hikes near Vancouver?
 Tell me in the comments.